 Gateway Innovative Enhanced Operator Program Welcomed New Students

-After months of planning and collaboration between industry partners, the Advanced Manufacturing Workforce Development Coalition and Gateway Community and Technical College, Gateways new Enhanced Operator program welcomed its first students.
+After months of planning and collaboration between industry partners, the Advanced Manufacturing Workforce Development Coalition and Gateway Community & Technical College, Gateway's new Enhanced Operator program welcomed its first students.

 Orientation for the 28 students enrolled in the 16-week Enhanced Operator program was the beginning of a new way of doing business for Gateway and industry leaders.
 The enhanced operator program is an innovative collaboration between Gateway and its manufacturing partners, said Carissa Schutzman, Vice President of Gateway Workforce Solutions.
 We asked local industry leaders to help us design a competency based curriculum that is driven by their specific needs.
 The Enhanced Operator program represents a paradigm shift from requiring students to sit in a seat for a determined amount of time, to the ability of the student to demonstrate skills and move through at his or her own pace.
 This is a shift from supply side educational offerings to demand side.